InvestedBrick/BrickOS/README.md

 - `llvm-objcopy`

 ## Compilation
-Once you have successfully created the cross-compiler, you can simply compile this project using `make iso`
+You can simply compile this project using `make iso`

 You will also need to create a virtual disk for the filesystem.
 This disk can be created using the `make_disk.sh` bash script